chibisnorlax/acnhbeginners/walkthrough/day 3.md

 Welcome to day 3 of the game!
 You should have completed the following:

 - Obtained the Flimsy Shovel and Vaulting Pole DIY recipes
 - Donated 15 unique artifacts.
-(The museum should be under construction today!)
+(The Museum should be under construction today!)
-- Activated quest for Nooks Cranny
+- Activated quest for Nook's Cranny
 - Gone on a mystery island tour

 If you haven't, please see [Day 2](https://chibisnorlax.github.io/acnhbeginners/walkthrough/day%202/) for further guidance.

 * * *
 # Tasks
-## Nooks Cranny completion
+## Nook's Cranny completion
 - Finish gathering resources for Nook's Cranny.
 As a reminder, you must collect:
   - 30 **Wood**
   - 30 **Softwood**